ZhenlongMa/RDMA_NIC_Verification/README.md

-This is a function verification platform based on UVM.
+This is a function verification platform based on UVM for RDMA NIC.
+Hardware DUT code is not published.